nickybubpa/conversational-implicature-types/README.md

 **Model 1 Bag-of-words (only answers) [unigram]**<br/>
  - Created a bag-of-words from only answer utterances
- - Tokenizer: "uttacut" from library "pythainlp"
+ - Tokenizer: 'uttacut' from the library 'pythainlp'
  - Training with DictVectorizer
- - Simple "LogisticRegression()"
+ - Simple 'LogisticRegression()'

 **Model 2 Bag-of-words (questions and answers) [bigram]**<br/>
  - Created a bag-of-words from both question and answer utterances
- - Tokenizer: "uttacut" from library "pythainlp"
+ - Tokenizer: 'uttacut' from the library 'pythainlp'
  - Removing stop words
  - Training with CountVectorizer(ngram_range=(2, 2))
  - LogisticRegression(C=0.1, dual=True, solver='liblinear', max_iter=10000)